 Windseekers from the Netherlands, Hungary and Finland need to become members of their countries’ Sail Training Associations

 Stop and Stare.
-This is what Marian and Harry Muter - the owners - had in mind, when people would look upon the Morgenster.
+This is what Marian and Harry Muter – the owners – had in mind, when people would look upon the Morgenster.
 And they succeeded.
-As a result, the Morgenster is a stunning and elegant Ship and a fast …
+As a result of their refit, the Morgenster is a stunning and elegant …

 All the things to do: maintenance on board, going for a walk down town, having a beach day, taking a taxi around the island, exploring neighbouring islands by ferry, going out to eat and drink...
 A jolly good time it was …

 Second day ocean sailing in Rendez-Vous 2017, all is going well so far.
 Yesterday we had to take down all the sails and begin to use our engine towards the next checkpoint due to the lack …

 * Places at request * Board the Tecla in Oban and spend a day or two exploring the Inner Hebrides before entering the Caledonian Canal with its 29 locks.
 This trip is a combination of sailing and hiking into the …

 * Places at request * A voyage along the Inner Hebrides.
 Filled with beautiful anchorages, sailing and maybe some Scotch whisky.
 Board the Tecla in Ullapool and set course for the archipelago of Inner Hebrides, all the way south to …

 * Places at request * Following in the Vikings’ Footsteps.
 Board the Tecla in Iceland and slowly trace your way to Scotland along all the island groups in between.
 Visit the Faroe Islands, Shetland Islands, Orkney Islands and Outer Hebrides. …

 * Places at request * From Greenland to Iceland.
 Step on board the traditional sailing ship Tecla in Nuuk, Greenland’s largest town.
 Spend several days exploring some of the fjords of south-west and south coast before setting sail to Iceland. …